tradingstrategy-ai/docs/source/overview/wrapped-tokens.rst

 Wrapped tokens
 ==============

-Due to legacy design issues with :term:`EVM compatible` blockchains, any :term:`native token` must be "wrapped" in order it to be used with :term:`decentralised exchanges <decentralised exchange>`.
+Due to legacy design issues with :term:`EVM-compatible` blockchains, any :term:`native token` must be "wrapped" in order it to be used with :term:`decentralised exchanges <decentralised exchange>`.